unknownue/puflow/README.md

 ### Docker configuration

-If you are familiar with Docker, you can use docker/Dockerfile to configure all setting automatically.
+If you are familiar with Docker, you can use provided [Dockerfile](docker/Dockerfile) to configure all setting automatically.

 ### Additional configuration